Why the Anchor?

 Will the Anchor serve food?

 Not at the moment, as we want to compliment the Port Post Office and CaleDonia, not compete with them.
-But in planning alterations to the building we’ll bear in mind that we might need kitchen facilities in the future.

 Is there a business plan?